isabella232/help-7/gitbook/superquery/git-integrations/connect-github.md

 ## Step 2: Authorize superQuery to access your resources

-You will temporarily be taken to Github to sign in (if you're not already signed in) and then give the superQuery Github app authorization to access resources.
+You will temporarily be taken to GitHub to sign in (if you're not already signed in) and then give the superQuery GitHub app authorization to access resources.

 This allows superQuery to display a list of repositories, from which you'll select the one that you can connect to.

 ## Step 3: Select the repository you want to connect

-After granting authorization, you will be taken back to superQuery where you can now select the repo you want to connect.
+After granting authorization, you will be taken back to superQuery where you can now select the repository you want to connect.

 {% hint style="info" %}
 Make sure your repository has **at least one file** inside _before_ connecting (a README file works just fine)